-You can expect to be on the unit for between 2 - 4 hours of your appointment time.
-The procedure can take from 15 - 30 minutes.
-If you have sedation you will be in recovery for up to 60 minutes after the procedure.
+You can expect to be on the unit for between 2 to 4 hours of your appointment time.
+The procedure can take from 30 to 60 minutes.
+If you have sedation or a general anaesthetic you will be in recovery for up to 60 minutes after the procedure.